Residency @ Hub Feenix

 6 feet high and rising...

-6 months ago, by Corazon (Cora) Higgins
+over 2 years ago, by Corazon (Cora) Higgins

 Something happened!
 The goddess paintings suddenly got BIG!!!
 The final water vaki from last month was twice the size of the ones done in Finland, but Ishtar is nearly two meters tall.
 These paintings are demanding a lot of research and experimentation, and each one has much to teach me about the spiritual practices of ancient civilizations, just like the discovery of the vaki of Finland.